sagarjha/multi-run/README.md

 # Conclusion #
 Development of _multi-run_ has been guided by my use cases.
 I hope you like the package.
 If you have ideas on how to improve it, send me an email at [srj57@cornell.edu](mailto:srj57@cornell.edu).

 I wrote the first draft back in April 2016 with just one function multi-run.
 I added the delay commands in April 2017.
 I created the videos and applied for adding the package to MELPA in December 2017.
 The package was added to MELPA in January 2018 after some code cleaning/refactoring (thanks to Steve Purcell from MELPA).
 I released v1 right after in January.
 I wrote this blog and added the videos to YouTube during April and May 2018.
 You can find the full playlist of multi-run videos [here](https://www.youtube.com/playlist?list=PLuorXJMjI9I34tfnJaIV9IalE0UBXB0VF).
+After having used Emacs for more than 6 years, I am pleased to have contributed something back to it.

-Some people have argued against using emacs shells, specially eshell, for some justifiable reasons.
+Some people have argued against using emacs shells, specially eshell, for some justifiable reasons. eshell is not very well documented and many of its features can be improved.
 Hopefully, this article makes a case for using eshell by showing how easily it integrates with Emacs. multi-run is just 245 lines of emacs-lisp including comments and newlines.
-Increasing interest in eshell will hopefully lead to a better documentation of the library and improved features.

 If you use Emacs for basic editing (and/or for writing code, latex, emails etc.), you should consider switching to using terminals inside Emacs.
 I believe this will integrate better with your workflow, specially if you mix writing code and running shell commands.

-Finally, if you don't use Emacs, you should!